kaplanoah/svg_generator/README.md

     $ open http://localhost:8000?diagram=<new-diagram-name>

-Set a namespace for your diagrams, and a width and height (you diagrams will automatically be set to `svgWidth` and `svgHeight`, and you can [manually set the dimensions of individual diagrams](#helper-functions).
+Set a namespace for your diagrams, and a width and height.
+Your diagrams will automatically be set to `svgWidth` and `svgHeight`, and you can [manually set the dimensions of individual diagrams](#helper-functions).

 The **dynamic values** section is for variables to hold things like the size of nodes, the distance between nodes, and the font size of labels.